What Is the ABC Test?

 The designation is important because it determines the payment of social security and worker's compensation benefits.
 Depending on the state where the work is performed, the ABC test may also apply to wages and work hour laws.
-Some states base the availability of unemployment insurance on the status.
-Other states will use the test only in specific industries.
-Be sure to check with your state employment authorities so you stay on the right side of the law.
+Some states base the availability of unemployment insurance on the status, while others will use the test only in specific industries.
+Be sure to check with your state's employment authorities.

-As mentioned earlier, states will vary on exactly what parts of the test they apply and when they apply the test to workers.
-The California ruling found that a worker could only be an independent contractor if each of these three factors was met:
+States will vary on exactly what parts of the test they apply and when they apply the test to workers.
+In September 2019, California put into place Assembly Bill 5, which found that a worker could only be an independent contractor if they met each of these three factors:

-- The worker is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact.
+- The worker is free from the control and direction of the hiring entity in connection with the work's performance, both under the contract for the performance of the work and in fact.